Albert Kahn (architect): In the Soviet Union

 On May 8, 1929, through an agreement signed with Kahn by Saul G. Bron, President of Amtorg, the Soviet government contracted Albert Kahn Associates to help design the Stalingrad Tractor Plant, the first tractor plant in the USSR.
 On January 9, 1930, a second contract with Kahn was signed for his firm to become consulting architects for all industrial construction in the Soviet Union.
-Under these contracts, during 1929–1932 and the Great Depression, Kahn's firm established a design and training bureau in Moscow to train and supervise Soviet architects and engineers.
+Under these contracts, during 1929 to 1932 and the Great Depression, Kahn's firm established a design and training bureau in Moscow to train and supervise Soviet architects and engineers.
 This bureau, under the government's Gosproektstroi, was headed by Moritz Kahn and 25 others of Kahn Associates staff, who worked in Moscow during this project.
 They trained more than 4,000 Soviet architects and engineers; and designed 521 plants and factories under the nation's first five-year plan.

 Kahn-designed buildings

-Kahn has been called the "architect of Detroit" and designed almost 900 buildings in the city.
-Below is a listing of some of those buildings.
-All are located in Detroit, unless otherwise indicated.
+Below is a selected list of buildings designed by Kahn.
+All are located in Detroit unless otherwise indicated.